MechanicalRabbit/DataKnots.jl/doc/src/start.md

 the values that it defines while not increasing the nesting.
 On the other hand, `Given` increases nesting but doesn't leak.

+### Paging Data

+Sometimes query results can be quite large.
+In this case it's helpful to `Take` or `Drop` items from the input stream.
+Let's start by listing all 3 employees of our toy database.

+    Employee = It.department.employee
+    run(ChicagoData, Employee)
+    #=>
+      │ employee                            │
+      │ name       position          salary │
+    ──┼─────────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT          101442 │
+    2 │ NANCY A    POLICE OFFICER     80016 │
+    3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
+    =#

+To return up to the 2nd employee record, we use `Take`.

+    run(ChicagoData, Employee >> Take(2))
+    #=>
+      │ employee                          │
+      │ name       position        salary │
+    ──┼───────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT        101442 │
+    2 │ NANCY A    POLICE OFFICER   80016 │
+    =#

+A negative index can be used to count records from the end of the pipeline's input.
+So, to return up to, but not including, the very last item in the stream, we could write:

+    run(ChicagoData, Employee >> Take(-1))
+    #=>
+      │ employee                          │
+      │ name       position        salary │
+    ──┼───────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT        101442 │
+    2 │ NANCY A    POLICE OFFICER   80016 │
+    =#

+To return the last record of the pipeline's input, we could `Drop` up to the last item in the stream:

+    run(ChicagoData, Employee >> Drop(-1))
+    #=>
+      │ employee                           │
+      │ name      position          salary │
+    ──┼────────────────────────────────────┼
+    1 │ DANIEL A  FIRE FIGHTER-EMT   95484 │
+    =#

 ### More Aggregates

 There are other aggregate functions, such as `Min`, `Max`, and